Eslam-Mohamed-G/ecommerce_Route/README.md

    4. AOS animations: For animation.
    5. Vite + react: For building the user interface.
    6. react-router-dom: For managing routing between pages.
-   6. Tailwind CSS: For fast and efficient styling
+   7. Tailwind CSS: For fast and efficient styling
+   8. Formik: For Getting values in and out of form state
+   9. Formik: Yup is a schema builder for runtime value parsing and validation